heheleo/heheleo/README.md

    I fiddle occasionally with <b>Python</b>, <b>TypeScript</b> and <b>Java</b>. <br/>
    I love learning new things, and everything related to open source. <br/> <br/>

-   My Discord is `leo!#2023` and i'd love to collaborate.
+   My Discord is `not.studying` and i'd love to collaborate.
 </div>